-Vendor will comply fully with all applicable laws, ordinances, codes, regulations, standards and judicial and administrative orders relating to its duties, obligations and performance under this Agreement, including without limitation, export and import, anti-corruption and environmental laws.
+Vendor will comply fully with all applicable laws, ordinances, codes, regulations, standards and judicial and administrative orders relating to its duties, obligations and performance under this Agreement, including without limitation, export and import, anti-corruption, data protection and environmental laws.
 Vendor will secure with the applicable customs authority all necessary clearances, licenses, and exemptions, and make all required fillings and disclosures relating to the provision of the Products and/or Services.
 Vendor shall not export, directly or indirectly, any technology, software or commodity of U.S. origin or having U.S. content to countries or nationals of those countries wherever located listed in U.S. Export Administration Regulations, as modified from time to time, unless authorized by appropriate government license or regulations.
 Whenever Elsevier requests it to do so, Vendor shall promptly furnish to Elsevier copies of such documentation.
-Vendor will fully comply with the Reed Elsevier Code of Conduct and, if Vendor is Processing any Personal Information as part of its performance under this Agreement, Vendor will fully comply with the Reed Elsevier Privacy and Data Protection Requirements for Suppliers ("Processing" and "Personal Information" being as defined in those Requirements).
+Vendor will fully comply with the Reed Elsevier Supplier Code of Conduct and, if Vendor is Processing any Personal Information as part of its performance under this Agreement, Vendor will fully comply with the Reed Elsevier Privacy and Data Protection Requirements for Suppliers ("Processing" and "Personal Information" being as defined in those Requirements).